-‘American Idol’ Reboot: Will Simon Cowell, Paula Abdul & Randy Jackson Return?
+‘American Idol’ Reboot: Will Simon Cowell, Paula Abdul, & Randy Jackson Return?

 Noting that Seacrest hasn’t been formally asked to host an American Idol reboot as fans plead for Simon, Paula and Randy to return, the site’s source added that “he may well be open to it.”

-Are you hoping to see Simon Cowell, Randy Jackson and Paula Abdul return to American Idol?
+Are you hoping to see Simon Cowell, Randy Jackson, and Paula Abdul return to American Idol?

 [Featured Image by Kevork Djansezian/Getty Images]